There are some of the basic strategic management key terms that need to be considered at the beginning to completely understand strategic management.

-- Assist in making plans, organizing data, motivating employee & controlling each and everything
+- Assist in making plans, organizing data, motivating employees & controlling each and everything

-- The stakeholders of the organization see their future role through long term objectives of the organization.
+- The stakeholders of the organization see their future role through the long-term objectives of the organization.

-- The managers with different attitudes & values are assisted in consistent decision making.
+- Managers with different attitudes & values are assisted in consistent decision-making.

-- The potential conflicts in the implementation stage can be eliminated by consensus on the long term objectives in formulation stage.
+- The potential conflicts in the implementation stage can be eliminated by consensus on the long-term objectives in the formulation stage.

-- The priorities of the organization are specified by the long term objectives which further stimulate the action & accomplishment.
+- The priorities of the organization are specified by the long-term objectives which further stimulate action & accomplishment.

-In short, the organization moves towards unknown end when it lacks long term objectives.
+In short, the organization moves towards an unknown end when it lacks long-term objectives.

 - Geographic Expansion